Acid Volatile Sulfide/Simultaneously Extracted Metals (AVS/SEM)

 The AVS/SEM method typically measures concentrations of AVS and SEM (including cadmium, copper, lead, nickel and zinc) liberated during the acidification of a 1-10g sediment sample.
 The acid liberates the volatile sulfides and the sediment slurry is purged with oxygen-free nitrogen to collect the AVS into a buffer solution.
 The AVS is then measured using an ion-selective electrode.
 The SEM are determined after filtration through a 0.45 um membrane filter and analysis using standard analytical techniques including ICP/MS.

-Since the method is predicated on maintaining anoxic conditions required to sustain metal sulfide concentrations, exposure of sediment samples to oxygen during sample collection and analysis can result in false positive assertions of metal bioavailability.
+Since the method is predicated on maintaining the anoxic conditions required to sustain metal sulfide concentrations, exposure of sediment samples to oxygen during sample collection and analysis can result in false positive assertions of metal bioavailability.
 Alpha has performed considerable research documenting how sample handling can impact the representativeness of this procedure and we have optimized our techniques accordingly.
-Alpha Analytical performs this analysis in accordance with "Determination of Acid Volatile Sulfide and Selected Simultaneously Extracted Metals in Sediment", EPA-821-R-100.
+Alpha Analytical performs this analysis in accordance with "Determination of Acid Volatile Sulfide and Selected Simultaneously Extracted Metals in Sediment," EPA-821-R-100.